Mj-Njuguna/amazon-clone/README.md

-what a wonderful day it is..... what a wonderful day it ...... what a wonderful day it is ....... get coding motherfkers haaeeeaeeea_
+what a wonderful day it is..... what a wonderful day it ...... what a wonderful day it is ....... get coding people!!!